Design a poster

 • Discard the rest

-• Avoid focusing too much on methods
+• Avoid focusing on methods

 • Reduce sentence complexity, vocabulary and length